Joseph Gleeson White

 Joseph William Gleeson White (1851–1898), often known as Gleeson White, was an English writer on art.

 Life

 He was born in Christchurch, Dorset and educated at Christ Church School and afterward became a member of the Art Workers Guild.
+While living in Christchurch, he had briefly housed Richard Le Gallienne during the summer of 1888.
 He moved to New York City in 1890 where he conducted the Art Amateur (1891–92).
 He returned to England in 1893.
 He was the first serving editor of The Studio, founded by Charles Holme in 1893 (Lewis Hind had acted as editor for four months before the launch of the magazine).
 In 1895 Holme took over as editor himself, although Gleeson White continued to contribute for the rest of his life.
 He also edited during his last years the "Ex Libris Series"; the "Connoisseur Series"; the "Pageant"; and, with Edward F. Strange, Bell's "Cathedral Series."

 Publications

 The published works of Gleeson White include: